MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-incremental.md

 > [!NOTE]
 > Azure Synapse Link for Dataverse was formerly known as Export to data lake.
 The service was renamed effective May 2021 and will continue to export data to Azure Data Lake as well as Azure Synapse Analytics.

 After creating a continuous pipeline of data from Dataverse to your Synapse workspace with Azure Synapse Link for Dataverse, you can read the incremental updates of a specified time interval.
+Every Dataverse table exported with Azure Synapse Link for Dataverse contains a *SinkModifiedOn* column which can be used to get the incremental updates.

 > [!NOTE]
 > Azure Synapse Link for Dataverse was formerly known as Export to data lake.
 The service was renamed effective May 2021 and will continue to export data to Azure Data Lake as well as Azure Synapse Analytics.